Best for Protection in the Bathroom

 All Life Alert systems are paid for on a month-to-month basis; there are no quarterly or annual payment plans or discounts.
 The plans range in price from $49 for the basic in-home device, referred to by Life Alert as the “first level of protection,” to $89 for the comprehensive bundle of devices.

-Life Alert customers must sign a three-year service agreement.
-If a customer wishes to end their service with Life Alert before the contract has ended, they may be responsible for paying for the rest of the term.
-If a user must end their service for a “qualifying reason” such as moving to a nursing home, they may be able to end the contract without paying any fees.
+Life Alert does require that all customers sign a three-year service agreement.
+If a customer wishes to end their service with Life Alert before the contract has ended, they may be responsible for paying for the rest of the term unless they are approved to end their service for a “qualifying reason” at the discretion of Life Alert.

 - $95 for the In the Home device

 - $96 for In the Home and In the Bathroom together

 - $89 for On the Go, In the Home, and In the Bathroom